kubevela/kubevela.github.io/versioned_docs/version-v1.3/case-studies/multi-cluster.md

         properties:
           policies: ["topology-hangzhou-clusters", "override-nginx-legacy-image", "override-high-availability"]
 ```

+> NOTE: The override policy is used to modify the basic configuration.
+Therefore, **it is designed to be used together with topology policy**.
+If you do not want to use topology policy, you can directly write configurations in the component part instead of using the override policy. *If you misuse the override policy in the deploy workflow step without topology policy, no error will be reported but you will find nothing is deployed.*

 The override policy has many advanced capabilities, such as adding new component or selecting components to use.
 The following example will first deploy an nginx webservice with `nginx:1.20` image to local cluster.
 Then two nginx webservices with `nginx` and `nginx:stable` images will be deployed to hangzhou clusters respectively.